-If you are the latter, you’re going to absolutely hate the flowers, chocolates and the lovey-dovey display around every corner you turn.
+If you are the latter, you’re going to hate the flowers, chocolates, and the lovey-dovey display around every corner you turn.
 But it doesn’t have to be that way.
 Who says you need to have a significant other to be happy this Valentine’s Day?

 The first thing anyone should learn to do is to love one’s self.
 That’s easier said than done as most of us are too hard on ourselves, preferring to hate ourselves for all our flaws, particularly after surviving a breakup.

-Don’t be afraid to splurge on that nice clothing you see at the window display or have a nice sit down dinner after doing a good job at work.
-Grab candy that remind you of your childhood, without feeling childish about it.
+Don’t be afraid to splurge on that beautiful clothing you see at the window display or have a nice sit-down dinner after doing an excellent job at work.
+Grab candy that reminds you of your childhood, without feeling childish about it.

-But it can also be the little things like learning how to cook (very useful skill to have regardless of your sex) or how to do your own plumbing.
+But it can also be the little things like learning how to cook (the handy skill to have regardless of your sex) or how to do your plumbing.
 It can be taking up a new, challenging, or obscure hobby.
 It can be learning to play an instrument or a new language.
 Heck, you can even go back to school to pursue that course you like.

 You have all the time in the world to enhance yourself.
 As they say, YOLO and your single life is the best time to do everything you’ve always dreamed of.

 Take the opportunity to travel because what could be a better way to experience the world, tick off your bucket list, and find yourself, than a soul-searching journey into the unknown?
-There’s nothing holding you back from exploring the world.
-You have no ties and being unattached, you don’t have to report in every two seconds or reply a message when you’re dead tired from a great day outdoors.
+Nothing is holding you back from exploring the world.
+You have no ties and being unattached; you don’t have to report in every two seconds or reply a message when you’re dead tired from a great day outdoors.

 Embrace your looks, your quirks, your thoughts, your beliefs, whatever it is that makes you, you.
 Find that which defines you.
 Do things that you know you will enjoy based on your interest instead of what others want or expect from you.
 If that includes bingeing on a snack and a 5-season series, on your couch, in your pajamas, do it unabashedly and unapologetically.

-Remember, you are your own person.
-Be so busy being youself as you go about finding, improving, treating and loving yourself that you realize that being single is just as fun, if not better.
+Remember, you are your person.
+Be so busy being yourself as you go about finding, improving, treating, and loving yourself that you realize that being single is just as fun, if not better.